Checklist of things to pack

 Consider what you will use for luggage.
 Durable backpacks are lightweight and easy to carry.
-As you pack for the flight over, keep in mind that you will be carrying your luggage by yourself, sometimes over distances or in crowded places.
-To avoid over-packing, try walking around the block carrying your bags, then re-pack.
+As you pack for the flight over, also keep in mind that you will be carrying this same luggage by yourself, sometimes over great distances or in crowded places.
+Take things that are easy to manage and avoid over-packing.
+One rule of thumb is to walk around the block with your bags, then re-pack.
 It is also prudent to bring at least one bag or container that can be securely locked for storage of money or valuables, and a smaller bag that can be used for weekend trips out of town.
-You may want to bring a waterproof bag, if you already have one (may be useful during trips).
-Keep in mind that toiletries, household items, and clothes—including many familiar brands– are widely available in Amman.
-It is also possible to buy decent, inexpensive clothes in flea markets in Amman.
+It is also possible to buy cheap clothes and shoes in flea markets in Delhi.

 Bring clothing that is comfortable, durable, culturally appropriate, and suited for the climate.
-It is a good idea to bring warm clothes that can be easily layered during the winter months because of the fluctuations in daily temperatures, and because most flats and public buildings do not have central heating.
-You will be surprised by how cold it can get inside buildings in the winter months!
-Washing machines are usually available (you should bear in mind that water is scarce in Jordan though).
-Choose permanent press, and drip-dry materials; durable fabrics are preferable.
+It is a good idea to bring clothes that can be easily layered during the winter months because of the fluctuations in daily temperatures, and because most flats and public buildings do not have central heat.
+Most students will wear clothes longer between washings than you do in the U.S. and wash clothes by hand.
+Choose hand-washable, permanent press, and drip-dry materials; durable fabrics are preferable.
 Bring a few items for different occasions: sports, classes, and dress occasions.

-You will be walking a great deal, and Amman is a hilly city.
+You will be walking, waiting for, and standing on public transportation a great deal.
+Flip-flops are a good idea for showers, but are not a good idea for walking around the city, as they provide minimal traction and no support for your feet.
+(The streets and sidewalks of Delhi are dirtier than you are used to.)
 Comfortable walking shoes are essential.
-Flip-flops are a good idea for showers, but are not a good idea for walking around the city, as they provide minimal traction and no support for your feet.
-(The streets and sidewalks of Amman are likely dirtier than you are used to, as well.)

-- Overnight bag for program excursions and short trips out of town
+- Overnight bag for short trips out of town

-- Shoulder bag or backpack for daily use and hiking
+- Shoulder bag or knapsack for daily use

 - Travel-sized sewing kit (in checked bag)